rverst/stargazer/README.md

 Probably the easiest way to get your own stargazer list is to have a repository with a workflow that uses the GitHub action.
+All you need to do is create a new repository and create the following workflow.

 ```yaml
 # This workflow builds a list of your starred repositories